Centella asiatica

-Centella asiatica, commonly known as gotu kola, kodavan, Indian pennywort and Asiatic pennywort, is a herbaceous, perennial plant in the flowering plant family Apiaceae.
+Centella asiatica, commonly known as Indian pennywort, Asiatic pennywort, spadeleaf, coinwort or gotu kola, is a herbaceous, perennial plant in the flowering plant family Apiaceae.
 It is native to tropical regions of Africa, Asia, Australia, and islands in the western Pacific Ocean.
 It is consumed as a culinary vegetable and is used in traditional medicine.

 Description

 Centella grows in temperate and tropical swampy areas in many regions of the world.
 The stems are slender, creeping stolons, green to reddish-green in color, connecting plants to each other.
 It has long-stalked, green, rounded apices which have smooth texture with palmately netted veins.
 The leaves are borne on pericladial petioles, around 2 cm.
 The rootstock consists of rhizomes, growing vertically down.
-They are creamish in color and covered with root hairs.
+They are cream in color and covered with root hairs.

 The flowers are white or crimson in color, born in small, rounded bunches (umbels) near the surface of the soil.
 Each flower is partly enclosed in two green bracts.
 The hermaphrodite flowers are minute in size, less than 3 mm, with five to six corolla lobes per flower.
 Each flower bears five stamens and two styles.
 The fruit are densely reticulate, distinguishing it from species of Hydrocotyle which have smooth, ribbed or warty fruit.
 The crop matures in three months, and the whole plant, including the roots, is harvested manually.
 It is a highly invasive plant, rated as "high risk".
 Centella has numerous common names in its regions of distribution.

-Habitat
+Ecology

-Centella asiatica is indigenous to the Indian subcontinent, Southeast Asia, parts of Australia, and wetland regions of the Southeastern US.
+Centella asiatica is indigenous to the Indian subcontinent (including Sri Lanka), Southeast Asia, parts of Australia, and wetland regions of the Southeastern US.
 Because the plant is aquatic, it is especially sensitive to biological and chemical pollutants in the water, which may be absorbed into the plant.
-It can be cultivated in drier soils as long as they are watered regularly enough (such as in a home garden arrangement).
+It can be cultivated in drier soils, including sandy loam, as long as they are watered regularly enough (such as in a home garden arrangement).

-Chemistry
+Composition

 Centella contains pentacyclic triterpenoids and trisaccharide derivatives, including asiaticoside, brahmoside, asiatic acid, and brahmic acid (madecassic acid).
 Other constituents include centellose, centelloside, and madecassoside.
+Approximately 124 chemical compounds have been isolated and identified from Centella asiatica.
+Long term use on the skin can cause severe health problems including: skin irritation, intoxicated blood, red eyes and problems with the lymph nodes.